appnexus/schema-tool/readme.md

 ```

 A valid alter-chain does not have any branching such that a parent has multiple children.
-This can arise in situations where you might have created a seperate feature-branch in your
+This can arise in situations where you might have created a separate feature-branch in your
 version control system and merged it back to the mainline after some time of development in
 which the mainline branch had advanced in the interim: